indiesoftby/defold-yagames/README.md

 Rewarded videos are video ad blocks used to monetize games and earn a reward or in-game currency.

 * `open` - Called when a video ad is displayed on the screen.
 * `rewarded` - Called when a video ad impression is counted.
 Use this function to specify a reward for viewing the video ad.
 * `close` - Called when a user closes a video ad or an error happens.
 * `error` - Called when an error occurrs.
 The error object is passed to the callback function.

-The `close` callback is called in any situations, even if there was an error.
+The `close` callback is called in any situation, even if there was an error.
+The `rewarded` callback is called before `close`, and you should update your in-game UI only after `close`.

 ```lua
 local yagames = require("yagames.yagames")